Estadio Olímpico Félix Sánchez: History

-In February 1966, it began the construction of the Juan Pablo Duarte Olympic complex to host the XII Central American & Caribbean Games.
+In February 1966, the construction of the Juan Pablo Duarte Olympic complex was begun in time to host the XII Central American & Caribbean Games.
 Concluded in February 1974, the stadium was inaugurated with the name of Juan Pablo Duarte Stadium named after the founding father.
 It had a capacity of 22,000.
 The stadium hosted the track & field events of the XII Central American & Caribbean Games between 27 February and 13 March 1974.

-Between the 1980s and 1990s the stadium served for several events including concerts and religion celebration.
-1997 the stadium served as venue of the first edition of the Latin Music Festival sponsored by the Dominican beer Presidente, Festival Presidente de la Musica Latina.
-The music festival was a commercial success, invited several international pop starts.
-The music festival returned in 1998, 1999, 2001, 2003, 2005, 2010, 2014 & 2017.
+Between the 1980s and 1990s the stadium served as host for several events including concerts and religion celebration.
+In 1997, the stadium served as venue of the first edition of the Latin Music Festival sponsored by the Dominican beer Presidente, Festival Presidente de la Musica Latina.
+The music festival was a commercial success, inviting several international pop stars.
+The music festival returned in 1998, 1999, 2001, 2003, 2005, 2010, 2014, 2017 & 2026.

 It was renovated for the 2003 Pan American Games to host the track & field events and the opening and closing ceremonies.
 It was equipped with 24,000 fixed seats and areas for special guests, press, dressing rooms and a cafeteria.
-It was inaugurated on 23 July 2003, by the president Hipolito Mejia and the renovation cost over US$6 million of dollars.
+It was inaugurated on 23 July 2003, by the president Hipolito Mejia with a renovation cost of over US$6 million of dollars.
 In August 2004, the stadium hosted a friendly game between the Brazil national football team and Haiti and it included the participation of football stars of Ronaldo and Ronaldinho.
-In May 2005, the name of the stadium was official changed to Felix Sanchez Olympic Stadium honoring the 400 m hurdles athlete Félix Sánchez for winning a gold medal at the 2004 Summer Olympics in Athens.
+In May 2005, the name of the stadium was officially changed to Felix Sanchez Olympic Stadium honoring the 400 m hurdles athlete Félix Sánchez for winning a gold medal at the 2004 Summer Olympics in Athens.
 In 2012, he won another medal on the same category at the 2012 Summer Olympics in London.

-During the 2000s and 2010s decades several international pop artists performed concerts at the stadium including Shakira, Coldplay, Daddy Yankee, Juan Luis Guerra, Luis Miguel, Ricardo Arjona, Maroon 5, Britney Spears.
+During the 2000s and 2010s decades several international pop artists performed concerts at the stadium including Shakira, Coldplay, Daddy Yankee, Juan Luis Guerra, Luis Miguel, Ricardo Arjona, Maroon 5, and Britney Spears.

-It is host matches for the 2024 FIFA U-17 Women's World Cup including in the final.
+It served as a venue for matches of the 2024 FIFA U-17 Women's World Cup, including the final.

+It hosted the opening ceremony and athletics competitions of the 2026 Central American and Caribbean Games.